twitter/communitynotes/documentation/writing-and-rating-impact.md

 To increase this impact, you should look for notes that need more ratings, and rate them.
 The best ways to do this are by browsing the [Needs Your Help](https://twitter.com/i/communitynotes/needs_your_help) tab in Community Notes, and by looking out for alerts when a note needs your rating.

-1. <div><strong> Help identify notes as Helpful</strong>
+1. **Help identify notes as Helpful**

-   <label>When you help a note earn the status of Helpful, it gets shown on Twitter as context, helping keep people informed.</label></div>
+    When you help a note earn the status of Helpful, it gets shown on Twitter as context, helping keep people informed.

-2. <div><strong> Help identify notes as Not Helpful</strong>
+2. **Help identify notes as Not Helpful**

-   <label>When you help a note reach a status of Not Helpful, you're also improving Community Notes.
-Note authors get feedback based on your rating, and other raters can more easily focus on the most promising notes.</label></div>
+    When you help a note reach a status of Not Helpful, you're also improving Community Notes.
+Note authors get feedback based on your rating, and other raters can more easily focus on the most promising notes.

 Here are [tips on how to identify Helpful and Not Helpful notes](../examples).